muratk3n/thirdwave/en/tweets/2020/week24c.md

 an American on the Anatolian history.
 She emphasized many of the same point that I had, hell she even used a Gellner reference.

-So others understand you __very well__.
-Do not be under any illusions.
-Pull your head out of your ass.

 ---

 Haha "providing new perspectives for this often misunderstood nation"